trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 - The timestamp at which the response was created
 - Information about the query (search value, which time was requested)
-- Information about the stop groups included in the response
+- Information about the stops included in the response

 Precise technical documentation is available in the form of an OpenAPI specification on the bottom of this page.